 Hi

 I’m a research scientist in Meteorology.
 My goal is to improve our understanding of the processes that drive the weather so that we can advance weather prediction.
-We do that by analyzing forecast errors using data assimilation methods, which allows us to improve our representation of physics or time-varying initial conditions.
+We do that by using data assimilation (DA) methods.
+DA analyzes forecast errors, which are then projected onto corrections of the next forecast’s initial conditions and corrections of the model’s free parameters.

 My latest publications.